What does a platypus look like? Generating customized prompts for zero-shot image classification: Acknowledgements

-We thank Mitchell Wortsman, Gabriel Ilharco, Vivek Ramanujan, Jason Wei, and Ofir Press for helpful discussions and draft feedback.
+We thank Mitchell Wortsman, Gabriel Ilharco, Vivek Ramanujan, Aditya Kusupati, Jason Wei, and Ofir Press for helpful discussions and draft feedback.
 We also thank Samir Yitzhak Gadre and Alex Fang for their useful experimental suggestions.
+This work is in part supported by NSF IIS 1652052, IIS 17303166, DARPA N66001-19-2-4031, DARPA W911NF-15-1-0543 and gifts from Allen Institute for Artificial Intelligence.